Last Updated on April 30, 2024 by Uncle Pat Ugwu

 Although, there has existed a long-standing disagreement over the “equivalence” of a Polytechnic HND degree to a University bachelor’s degree; employers of labour (including the government and its policies) have discriminated against HND holders-grading them below their university counterparts and preventing them from attaining managerial or directorate cadres.

-National Certificate In Education (NCE) Programme
+Nigeria Certificate In Education (NCE) Programme

-National Certificate in Education (NCE) Programme is the award given to graduates of colleges of education.
+Nigeria Certificate in Education (NCE) Programme is the award given to graduates of colleges of education.
 Generally, after a three-year course at a college, the graduate is awarded NCE.
 This educational programme in Nigeria is supervised by the National Commission for Colleges of Education (NCCE).

-Those who want to teach in Nigerian schools must have either a National Certificate in Education, a bachelor’s degree in education or a bachelor’s degree in a subject field combined with a postgraduate diploma in education.
+Those who want to teach in Nigerian schools must have either a Nigeria Certificate in Education, a bachelor’s degree in education or a bachelor’s degree in a subject field combined with a postgraduate diploma in education.

 Bachelor of Science (B.Sc.) or Degree Programme